 MEDIA CONTACT: Whitney Hale, 859-257-8716; email@example.com

 LEXINGTON, Ky.
-(May 23, 2014) — WUKY's "UK Perspectives" focuses on the people and programs of the University of Kentucky and is hosted by WUKY General Manager Tom Godell.
+(June 13, 2014) — WUKY's "UK Perspectives" focuses on the people and programs of the University of Kentucky and is hosted by WUKY General Manager Tom Godell.
 Today's program features UK Executive Vice President for Finance and Administration Eric Monday discussing UK's new budget that exceeds $3 billion for the first time.

 "UK Perspectives" airs at 8:35 a.m. and 5:45 p.m. each Friday on WUKY 91.3, UK's NPR station.